DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-03-20-subject-knowledge-enhancement-course-conditions.md

 ![Screenshot with the heading ‘Does their SKE course have to be completed before their training coruse starts, in September 2023?’ with 2 radio button answers: ‘Yes’ and ‘No, so long as they’ve started it by then’](ske-deadline.png)

 We found that most providers wanted to strongly encourage trainees to complete the SKE course before their training, but that they would allow some overlap in exceptional circumstances.
-This meant they didn’t feel it was a straight yes or no answer.
+This meant they did not feel it was a straight yes or no answer.

 We also subsequently discovered that when a trainee starts their teacher training course, they lose their entitlement to the £175 per week bursary for any remaining weeks.